forax/struct-of-array/README.md

 # struct-of-array
-Data structure with the API of an array of structs (AoS) and the internals of a struct of arrays (SoA)
+Two data structure with the API of an array of structs (AoS) and the internals of a struct of arrays (SoA)

 The API provides two data structure, a `StructOfArrayList` that have an API similar to an `ArrayList` of records but stores the components of the record in different arrays and a `StructOfArrayMap`